mvrt-115/MVRT_Site/app/resources/trainings.md

 [Engineering Design II]
 : Covers the basics of design constraints and the design process.

+## Web

+[HTML]
+: Hypertext Markup Language and its overview.
+How it is used and how to use it.

+[CSS]
+: Cascading Style Sheets.
+How to design a page using various functions.

+[JS]
+: Overview of how to use JavaScript to make your webpages interactive.

+[Ruby]
+: More advanced.
+Deals with programming a backend to manage accounts and logins.

+[Git]
+: How to use a git repository and overview of command line for git.

 [Electrical Measurements]: /files/electrical-measurements.pptx
 [Electrical Measurements Worksheet]: /files/electrical-measurements-worksheet.pdf
 [Wiring 1]: /files/wiring-1.ppt